andylolu2/YourMumBot/static/docs/privacy-policy.md

 - ID of the server that the bot joins
 - Name of the server that the bot joins
 - ID of the channel where a message is sent
-- Content of the messages sent
+- Content of the messages sent when being mentioned or in a DM.

 ## Stored data

-No data is stored externally.

-No other data is stored with the exceptions mentioned below.
+No data is stored.
+The bot is completely stateless.

-- The ID of the channel where a mute (`quiet!`) command was called.
-- A timestamp of when a mute command was called.

-## Purpose of storing the data

-It is required to keep track of the mute status of the bot in a particular channel.

 ## Contact information

 The owner and moderator of this bot is **BjergerK1ng#2545 (322965201827921924)**.

 Any questions, issues or concerns are welcomed via direct messages.

 Alternatively, you may raise an issue in this GitHub repository.

-## Data Removal

-There are two options to remove the data:

-1. Kick the bot from the server and contact the owner.
-2. Do not use the mute feature after unmuting the bot.